OspreyX/plottable-website/tutorials/index.md

 ![]({{ site.baseurl }}/build/images/tutorials/barChart.png)

 If we want to make a horizontal Bar plot, we can pass `false` as the third parameter to the constructor.
-We also need to change the Y scale to Ordinal and the X scale to Linear, and swap the axes and projectors as well:
+We also need to change the Y scale to Category and the X scale to Linear, and swap the axes and projectors as well:

 {% highlight javascript %}